-What will I need to do if I want to adopt a child?
+What do I need to do if I want to adopt a child?

 The three main options for adopting a child are:

-In New Zealand, if you wish to adopt a child you generally have to go through Child, Youth and Family (CYF).
-If you decide that you would like to adopt a child, you will have to:
+In New Zealand, if you wish to adopt a child you generally have to go through the Oranga Tamariki (Ministry for Children) who will help you go through the following process:

 - fill out an application form which involves

 - providing the names of two people who can act as referees for you